Create a Website Account - Manage notification subscriptions, save form progress and more.

 You can fill out the below form and return it to the Clerk's Office either via postal mail or by Email Elections.
 Once we receive your application, we will mail you a ballot.

 Want to vote absentee in future elections?
-Join our Permanent Absentee Voter Application List to automatically receive your ballot applications by mail in the future.
+Visit the Michigan Voter Information Center to join the Permanent Absentee Voter Application List to automatically receive your ballot applications by mail in the future.

 View the current tax calendar and tax payment options here.